• Skip to primary navigation

 If you'd like, use a spoon to remove the dark brown gills from underneath the mushroom.
 They don't affect the flavor at all, but they do release dark brown liquid while they cook.

-• In a mixing bowl, combine olive oil, red wine vinegar, minced garlic, dried parsley, dried basil, dried oregano, a generous pinch of salt, and a dash of pepper.
-(For the garlic, I like to use a Microplane zester, so that it's almost paste-like & easy to combine with the other ingredients.)
+• In a mixing bowl, combine olive oil (or avocado oil), red wine vinegar, minced garlic, dried parsley, dried basil, dried oregano, a generous pinch of salt, and a dash of pepper.
+(For the garlic, I like to use a garlic press or zester style grater, so that it's almost paste-like & easy to combine with the other ingredients.)

 • Add the mushroom caps to the mixing bowl.
 Use your hands to make sure that each cap gets covered front & back with the marinade.
 If your mushroom caps are especially large, you can add more oil if needed to make sure it's all evenly dispersed.